andrewkroh/integrations/packages/symantec_endpoint/docs/README.md

-# Symantec Integration
+# Symantec Endpoint Protection Integration

 This integration is for Symantec FortiOS and FortiClient Endpoint logs sent in the syslog format.
 It includes the following datasets for receiving logs:

 - `firewall` dataset: consists of Symantec FortiGate logs.
 - `clientendpoint` dataset: supports Symantec FortiClient Endpoint Security logs.